Sanketkatkade/DSA/Presentation/README.md

 Healthcare providers can **use data collected from multiple patients to identify trends and patterns and improve patient outcomes.**

-Eg:One example of personal IoT in healthcare is a wearable fitness tracker that monitors a person's heart rate, steps taken, and sleep patterns.
+**Eg:** One example of personal IoT in healthcare is a wearable fitness tracker that monitors a person's heart rate, steps taken, and sleep patterns.
 This device collects data about the individual's activity and sends it to their smartphone or a cloud-based platform for analysis.